-- 1. Discuss the impact of health and social conditions for service users in the given setting - 2.
-Evaluate different approaches and media used in occupational therapy utilising appropriate evidence

-- 3. Identify assessment tools used and discuss their effectiveness in assessing occupational performance - 4.
-Conduct assessments of service-users and document these in line with the placements system - 5.
-Demonstrate the ability to utilise data from assessment to construct an intervention plan for a service user - 6.
-Demonstrate safe and effective professional practice when working in a health, social care or role-emerging setting - 7.
-Reflect upon social and cultural contexts and their impact upon professional practice - 8.
-Work effectively as a team member throughout the professional practice experience - 9.
-Reflect upon professional practice and identify areas for further development - 10.
-Demonstrate a client-centred approach - 11.
-Utilise appropriate verbal and written communication skills with all colleagues, service users and their carers and other services
+- 1. Demonstrate safe and effective professional practice, including all forms of professional behaviours when working in a health, social care or role-emerging setting. - 2.
+Reflect upon social, organisational and managerial contexts and their impact upon professional practice. - 3.
+Discuss the impact of health and social conditions for service users in the given setting. - 4.
+Demonstrate a client-centred approach throughout the OT process. - 5.
+Evaluate different approaches and interventions used in occupational therapy utilising appropriate evidence. - 6.
+Identify assessment tools used and discuss their effectiveness in assessing occupational performance. - 7.
+Conduct assessments of service-users and document these in line with the placements system. - 8.
+Demonstrate the ability to utilise data from assessment to construct an intervention plan for a service user. - 9.
+Utilise appropriate verbal and written communication skills with all colleagues, service users and their carers and other services. - 10.
+Reflect upon own professional practice and identify areas for further development.

-Occupational Therapy Practice 3 (OTP3)
+Professional Practice for Occupational Therapy 3 (PPOT3)